rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 <ul><li><i class="icon-file"></i>Instance Method: This method can be accessed via an instance object of this class: <ul><li><code>myObject.setProperty(<span class="text-info">STRING</span> propertyName, <span class="text-info">STRING</span> propertyValue)</code></li></ul></li><li><i class="icon-file"></i>Default Instance: This method can be accessed via the default instance object of this class. <ul><li><code>EB.AudioCapture.setProperty(<span class="text-info">STRING</span> propertyName, <span class="text-info">STRING</span> propertyValue)</code> </li></ul></li></ul>

 ### start(<span class="text-info">HASH</span> props)
 Starts capturing audio until either 'stop' is received, or 'maxDuration' is reached.
-The successful recording will set 'ok' status and unsuccessful recording will set 'cancel' or 'error' status in the callback returning parameters.
+The successful recording will set 'ok' as the status.
+An unsuccessful recording will set 'cancel' or 'error' as the status in the callback returning parameters.
 If 'cancel' method is called during recording, 'cancel' status will be set in the callback returning parameters.
 In order to restart the audio capture, if the audio capturing is already in process, it is mandatory to call 'stop' or 'cancel' method before calling 'start' method again.

 ####Parameters
 <ul><li>props : <span class='text-info'>HASH</span><p>
 Map of Audio Capture properties to be set.
-For iOS 22kHz 16bit Mono WAV file will be created.
 Valid `properties` for this parameter are the properties avaliable to this API module. <a href='#Properties'>Check the property section</a> </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Callback
 Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>status : <span class='text-info'>STRING</span><p>